plotly/plotly.py/doc/python/ml-knn.md

 fig.show()
 ```

-### Visualize predictions on test split
+### Visualize predictions on test split with [`plotly.express`](https://plotly.com/python/plotly-express/)

-Now, we evaluate the model only on the test set.
+Now, we train the kNN model on the same training data displayed in the previous graph.
+Then, we predict the confidence score of the model for each of the data points in the test set.
+We will use shapes to denote the true labels, and the color will indicate the confidence of the model for assign that score.

 Notice that `px.scatter` only require 1 function call to plot both negative and positive labels, and can additionally set a continuous color scale based on the `y_score` output by our kNN model.

 ```python
 import numpy as np